Bigfoot (2012 film)

-Bigfoot (in China as King Kong 3) is a 2012 American made-for-television film co-produced by Asylum/Syfy.
+Bigfoot (in China as King Kong 3) is a 2012 American action adventure film produced by Asylum and Syfy.

 The film was directed by Bruce Davison who also stars as a local sheriff.
 It premiered on TV on June 30, 2012 and was released on DVD and Blu-ray on August 14, 2012.
 The film features a cameo by Alice Cooper playing himself.
 It is unrelated to the 1970 film of the same name.

 Plot

 A hunter tries to shoot a bear to bring home as a trophy until a large, hairy creature attacks and kills him.
 The creature appeared to be the legendary monster Bigfoot who then goes back to his cave to sleep.
 He then attacks and kills an elderly couple by turning over their RV.
 When Bigfoot attacks a 1980s-themed rock concert in Deadwood, South Dakota, after the noise disturbed its hibernation, the cynical event organizer Harley Henderson (Danny Bonaduce) tries to kill the giant beast and create a tourist attraction around its stuffed body.

 However, his former musical partner, Simon Quinn (Barry Williams), now an environmentalist, realizes the creature is the last of its species and is determined to make sure it does not become extinct.
 Harley goes to great lengths to kill the creature, in order to save his concert from being canceled, but Simon thinks that the creature is just protecting its territory from trespassers.
 Harley assembles a team of hunters and mercenaries to track down Bigfoot.
 A group of men and women try to capture Bigfoot on camera, but all of them get killed.